Fzaero/BRDPN/Notebooks/README.md

 # Notebooks

-This is were notebooks that are used in training and test are.
+Notebooks that can be used in training and test.